CiscoDevNet/MLAnywhere/README.md

 * Login to the CCP deployment where the new Kubeflow cluster will be created
 * Fill in the cluster form and wait for it to be deployed
 * Deploy Kubeflow in the newly created cluster
-* Download the Kubeconfig for the cluster
-* Start developing ML magic!
+* Run the included real world based demo and build out your ML skills!